Dymon Asia: Dymon Asia Private Equity

 In 2012, Dymon Asia Private Equity was founded as the Private Equity arm of Dymon Asia.
 It is focused on making investments in SME companies in Southeast Asia.

-Private Equity Funds

 Dymon Asia Ventures

 In 2015, Dymon Asia Ventures was launched as the venture capital arm of Dymon Asia and raised US$50 million in 2017 to invest in fintech companies.
 In 2020, Dymon Asia Ventures was spun-off as a separate company to form Integra Partners.

 Notable investments include Capital Match and QxBranch.